oceanprotocol/ocean.py/READMEs/marketplace_flow.md

 npm start
 ```
 Access the market app in the browser at `http://localhost:8000`.

-Also, you'll also this account setup:
-* An account with a private key available as an envvar, i.e.: `export MY_TEST_KEY=<my_private_key>`
-* ETH in the account on the Rinkeby network

-If you don't have these yet, please do the steps in the [setup README](setup.md) to get them.
-Then come back here.

 ## 2. Alice publishes assets for data services (= publishes a DataToken contract)